Dynaboss1337/Panoptes/README.md

 Save the Panoptes-master.zip file to your computer (e.g., Downloads folder) and extract it (right-click > Extract All on Windows, or double-click and drag on macOS).

 # Load the Extension in Brave:
+Loading your XAccountFlagger extension on any Chromium-based browser (e.g., Brave, Google Chrome, Microsoft Edge, Opera) is a straightforward process since they all support the same extension framework (Manifest V3).
+This aligns with your goal of sharing an extension similar to Shinigami Eyes for flagging X users across multiple platforms.
+Below are the step-by-step instructions to load it as an unpacked extension, which works for development or personal use.
+Note that for public distribution, uploading to the Chrome Web Store is required (as discussed earlier), but this method is for manual testing or local use.

-Open Brave browser.
+Open the Browser:
+Launch the Chromium-based browser you want to use (e.g., Chrome, Edge, Brave, Opera).
+Access the Extensions Page:
-Go to brave://extensions/ in the address bar.
+Type the following in the address bar and press Enter:
+Chrome: chrome://extensions/
+Brave: brave://extensions/
+Edge: edge://extensions/
+Opera: opera://extensions/
+The exact URL varies slightly, but all use a ://extensions/ format.
-Enable Developer mode (toggle in the top-right corner).
+Enable Developer Mode:
+In the top-right corner of the extensions page, toggle the Developer mode switch to On.
+This enables loading unpacked extensions.
+Load the Unpacked Extension:
-Click Load unpacked.
+Click the Load unpacked button (appears after enabling Developer mode).
-Navigate to the extracted folder (e.g., Downloads\XAccountFlagger-master) and select it.
+In the file explorer dialog, navigate to C:\downloads\Panoptes.
+Select the folder and click Select Folder (Windows) or Open (macOS/Linux).
+Confirm Loading:
-The extension (X Account Flagger) should appear in the list.
+The extension should appear in the list with its name, version, and description.